Hsstone1/ComfortWeather_DarkSky/README.md

 Comfort Weather has many features standard to weather apps, but many that set it appart.
 Namely the creation of a 'Comfort Index' which takes in a multitude of meteorlogical factors to create a value between 0 and 100, inclusive.
 The higher the number, the more plesant it feels outside.
 ![CW_TopMain](https://user-images.githubusercontent.com/67842011/94703390-c389a200-030c-11eb-9043-abf36a418868.jpg)

+# Advanced Forecasting
+![CW_GraphMain](https://user-images.githubusercontent.com/67842011/94703391-c4223880-030c-11eb-88d1-81ca95a31060.jpg)
 There is also the option for the user to view the weather forecast in the means of a graph.
 Comfort Weather allows the user to view many different meterological factors, all displayed on one graph.
 The user has the option to choose which factors to display.
-![CW_GraphMain](https://user-images.githubusercontent.com/67842011/94703391-c4223880-030c-11eb-88d1-81ca95a31060.jpg)

 # Unlimited Locations
 Comfort Weather uses a SQL lite database to store previously searched addresses with the ability to favorite, and delete any address they please.
 There is also a cooldown time of 5 minutes between refreshes to limit API calls as it is not a free service.